facebookresearch/spdl/docs/source/faq.rst

 When training a model with large amount of data, the data are retrieved from remote locations.
 Network utilities often provide APIs based on Async I/O.

-The Async I/O allows to easily build complex data preprocessing pipeline and execute them while automatically parallelizing parts of the pipline, achiving high throughput.
+The Async I/O allows to easily build complex data pre-processing pipeline and execute them while automatically parallelizing parts of the pipeline, achieving high throughput.

 Synchronous operations that release GIL can be converted to async operations easily by running them in a thread pool.
-So by converting the synchronous preprocessing functions that release GIL into asynchronous operations, the entire data preprocessing pipeline can be executed in async event loop.
+So by converting the synchronous pre-processing functions that release GIL into asynchronous operations, the entire data pre-processing pipeline can be executed in async event loop.
 The event loop handles the scheduling of data processing functions, and execute them concurrently.